Do you know what your audience needs are?

 They want you to help them to feel something

 If you don’t connect with your audience you can be certain that they are unlikely to remember most of what you said.

 Craft your presentation by setting a very clear intention at the outset.

 How do you want your audience to feel the moment you finish speaking?

 One of your audience needs is the need to feel some level of growth.

 They need you to help them grow intellectually, professional and emotionally.

-Why else would they sit quietly listening to you for 20 minutes when there is a whole host of other more important things they could be doing with their time.
+Why else would they sit quietly listening to you for 20 minutes.
+There area whole host of other more important things they could be doing with their time.

 How will what you have to say help your audience to grow in some way?

 Allied impeccably to our human need to grow is our need to contribute.